As much as we commute nowadays, the likelihood of being involved in a

 The first thing to remember is to

-never leave the scene of a motor vehicle crash, even if the
+never leave the scene of a motor vehicle crash, even if the injuries and property

-there are injuries, call for an ambulance.
+call for an ambulance.

 Who to notify about the crash